telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 ## Configuring the Fiddler proxy on the Remote Device

-1. On the target machine, go to the operating system proxy settings.
+1. Go to the operating system proxy settings on the target machine.

     >tip The proxy settings location of the target machine will differ depending on the used OS (it can be macOS, Windows, Ubuntu, [Android]({%slug capture-mobile-android-traffic%}), [iOS]({%slug capture-mobile-ios-traffic%}), or any other third-party operating system.).